Pre-prototype · Demonstrated in simulation

 Software written to the medical-device software standard (Class C)

 Pre-prototype.
-Simulation-validated.
+Demonstrated in computational simulation.
 No patient data.
 SyncAblate has not been built as a physical device and has not been used in any clinical procedure.
 All performance characteristics are derived from simulation and establish mathematical feasibility only — they are not clinical claims.

 Who We're Talking To